 There are three application deadlines and selection periods per year.
 Internships require a minimum commitment of sixteen hours per week for three months, during which time interns complete a speciﬁc target project as well as daily assignments.
 Interns also participate in departmental meetings, special events, and various educational programs, as well as attend staff lectures.

 In order to increase diversity in professions related to museums and the arts, the Museum of Contemporary Art seeks diversity in its intern staff and provides equal opportunity to its applicants.

 The Application Process

 Application materials include the MCA application form, a resume, and two letters of recommendation.
 If applicable, include your school’s requirements for credit with your application.
-The curatorial, editorial, and development departments require 1-2 pages writing samples with applications.
+The curatorial, editorial, and fundraising and membership departments require 1–2 pages writing samples with applications.
 The graphic design, Multimedia Web, and Multimedia Video departments require work samples.

 Submitting your application by email

 Applications may be submitted electronically by e-mailing email@example.com and attaching the MCA application form, resume, two letters of recommendation, and any additional materials by the appropriate deadline.
 Letters of recommendation may be submitted separately with the applicant’s name in the subject line.

 When submitting an application by e-mail, please label your materials in the following order; last name, first name, underscore and type of document.
 For example, if your name is John Doe, your resume should be labeled as follows: Doe,John_resume.

 Application materials may also be mailed to: